HomeAdvisor vs. Angies's List: Get the Scoop on the Top Lead Generation Websites to Build Your Customer Base

+So, will your business find success with either Angie’s List or HomeAdvisor?
 The answer is a resounding, maybe.
 Just don't put all of your marketing resources behind either service.

-Robust advertising that targets your specific client base, a healthy referral network and a reliable website that
+Robust advertising that targets your specific client base, a healthy referral network, and a reliable website that

 That said, if you’re struggling to find new clients or want to try a new marketing avenue, each service is worth a shot as long as you read the fine print, understand their policies, and go into with reasonable expectations.